 People from 25 up to 80 can wear this one and smells fantastic.
 Although to be on the safer side, I would recommend it to someone 30 years of age and up.

 As for compliments, this one falls a little bit short.
 I have received a few comments here and there but that’s it.
 Nonetheless, this one is for your personal enjoyment.

 Terre d’Hermès is a versatile masculine perfume that is wearable in a lot of situations.
 Due to its unique composition, it can be worn throughout the whole year.

-For the best results, Spring and Autumn season will bring the best out of this creation.
-Mild weather work like a charm even if you overspray.
+For the best results, Spring and Autumn seasons will bring the best out of this creation.
+Mild weather works like a charm even if you overspray.

-Business and leisure occasions make this perfume one of the safest options due to its moderate projection and highlights your great taste in perfumery.
+Business and leisure occasions make this perfume one of the safest options due to its moderate projection and highlight your great taste in perfumery.

-It works equally well with formal attire as it would with white shirt and jeans.
+It works equally well with formal attire as it would with a white shirt and jeans.